 The aftermath of a car accident is full of issues you may be dealing with for the first time.
 Suddenly you must figure out accident reports, car repairs, medical bills, missed work, dealing with insurance companies, and the police.

-If you are the victim of a car accident, it is crucial that you are prepared to deal with these issues.
+If you are the victim of a car accident, it’s crucial that you’re prepared to deal with these issues.
 Knowing what to say and do can make or break a successful property damage or personal injury claim.

 In this article, we’ve provided 10 steps to guide you through the post-accident process.
-We’ve also provided answers to some of the most frequently asked questions that arise after a car accident.
-Where applicable, we’ve placed links to applicable Colorado Statutes.
+We’ve also provided answers to some of the most frequently asked questions that arise after a car accident, along with links to applicable Colorado Statutes.

 When you’re involved in a car accident on a Colorado roadway, you must stop immediately as close to the scene as possible.
 Once stopped, check for injuries and call 911.